|Nutrition Facts (per serving)|

 Put the mushrooms in a small bowl or measuring cup and pour 1/2 cup boiling water over them.
 Let soak 15 minutes.
 Lift mushrooms out of the water, rubbing them clean of any grit as you do.
 Roughly chop the mushrooms and set aside.
 Reserve the soaking liquid.

 Meanwhile, bring the broth to a simmer.
-Peel the daikon, thinly slice it and add to the broth.
-Trim and thinly slice the celery and add that too.
+Peel and thinly slice the daikon and add to the broth.
+Trim and thinly slice the celery and add to broth.
 Cook until the vegetables are tender, about 5 minutes.

 Cut tofu into small cubes or thin slices.

-Add the tofu and the reserved mushrooms to the pot.
+Add the tofu and the reserved mushrooms to the broth.
 Add reserved soaking liquid, being careful to leave any grit behind.
 Cook, simmering until everything is heated through, 2 to 3 minutes.

 Divide between 4 bowls and garnish with cilantro and/or finely chopped green onions, if you like.
 Serve immediately.